zbaruch20/zbaruch20.github.io/README.md

 # Personal-Website
-This website, hosted on Ohio State's CSE Web Server, contains personal information, a detailed resume, and information about specific projects and classes.
+This website, hosted on Github Pages, contains personal information, a detailed resume, and information about specific projects and classes.